 Likewise, my brothers, you also have died to the law through the body of Christ, so that you may belong to another, to him who has been raised from the dead, in order that we may bear fruit for God.
 (Romans 7:4 ESV)

 Paul is trying to show his Jewish brothers that they are no longer justified by the Law but by the sacrifice of Jesus.
 Throughout these two chapters, Paul is showing them that they need to be led by the Spirit and stop trying to be justified by the Law of Moses.
 It is through Jesus that we are no longer condemned.

 In Chapter Eight, Paul also states that someone who is focused on doing things of the flesh (sin) and not following God’s ways has not really received Christ as Lord but nowhere in this chapter does it say that sin does not affect us in this life.
 The topic is our eternal life and being righteous or in right standing before God.

 Another verse in Hebrews is often quoted to state that we are perfect and no sin or curse can affect us.
 There are some who have even gone as far as to say that we have the perfect blood or perfect DNA by using this scripture out of context.
 Let’s take a look at that as well.

 One thing we have discovered by visiting the Courts of Heaven with thousands of people is that curses are not the only thing passed on from our ancestors.
-A few of the others destructive influences are:
+A few other things passed down are: